Understanding Why Radon Matters for Homeowners

 Radon is a serious but often overlooked threat to indoor air quality—especially here in Michigan.
-It’s invisible, odorless, and tasteless, making it impossible to detect without proper testing.
+It’s invisible, odorless, and tasteless, making it impossible to detect without proper radon testing (link to your Radon Testing page).
 Whether you’re a new homeowner or have lived in your house for decades, here are five essential things you should know about radon:

 1. Radon is the Second Leading Cause of Lung Cancer